ME495-Navigation/EKF-SLAM-TurtleBot3/nuslam/README.md

 A library for implementing EKF SLAM on the Turtlebot.

 # Launchfile
+Use `ros2 launch nuslam turtlebot_bringup.launch.xml` on the turtlebot to launch the required nodes to run EKF SLAM using Unknown Data Association.

+Use `ros2 launch nuslam pc_bringup.launch.xml` on your computer to visualise the data from the real robot in Rviz.

 Use `ros2 launch nuslam slam.launch.xml cmd_src:=teleop robot:=nusim use_rviz:=true`
-to launch the required nodes to control the turtlebot (using Fake Sensor Data).
+to launch the required nodes to control the turtlebot in simulation (using Fake Sensor Data).

 Use `ros2 launch nuslam unknown_data_assoc.launch.xml cmd_src:=teleop robot:=nusim use_rviz:=true`
-to launch the required nodes to control the turtlebot (using Unknown Data Association).
+to launch the required nodes to control the turtlebot in simulation (using Unknown Data Association).

 Use `ros2 launch nuslam landmark_detect.launch.xml cmd_src:=teleop robot:=nusim use_rviz:=true`
 to launch landmark detection test simulation.